Playing Bowls can improve your physical and mental health and promote overall wellbeing.

 At Coatbridge we offer FREE coaching by our qualified Coach and you will be made very welcome, so why not give us a call and find out more about it!

-Coaching sessions by arrangement - please contact the Club
+Coaching sessions by arrangement - please contact the Club on the above number

 Frequently Asked Questions